Funding

 Applications reviewed weekly, during academic quarters

-Along with Annual Allocations and Summer SGFC, the Student Government Finance Committee disburses the largest segment of the Student Activities Fee for RSO use.
+Along with Annual Allocations and Summer SGFC, the Student Government Finance Committee disburses the largest amount of Undergraduate Student Government funding for RSO use.
 The committee meets weekly to review RSO funding requests; RSOs can request funds from this committee for an event or even a capital improvement.
 More information here.

 Program Coordinating Council